Hazardous Manual Tasks

 Training and Supervision and Manual Handling

-Train your workers in occupational health and safety including manual handling and ensure they follow the procedures by providing adequate supervision.
+Train your workers in work health and safety obligations including manual handling and ensure they follow the procedures by providing adequate supervision.
 Effective on-the-job instruction and adequate supervision will help workers become aware of safety issues and perform their jobs consistently and safely.

 Manual handling training should be included in the initial induction training provided to staff.
 General manual handling training should include the following as a minimum: